OpenGene/scrnapip/README.md

 ![filter](readme_files/S1_countVfeature.png)

-Scatter plot of feature and UMIs for all cells.Filter the cells outside the two red lines
+Scatter plot of feature and UMIs for all cells.Filter the cells outside the two red lines.

 ![filter](readme_files/S1_countVmt.png)
 Scatter plot of  percent mitochondria and UMIs for all cells.Filter the cells above the red lines.

 ### 4. PCA_UMAP